JosephCaillet/vinimay/doc/functional_specifications.md

 - **Constraint #5**: Ergonomy: The system must provide an ergonomic and easy to use graphic interface.
 - **Constraint #6**: Performance: The system must be able to run on small material configurations (ex: Raspberry Pi).
 - **Constraint #7**: Data ownership: The user has full ownership and control over the data it produce.
+- **Constraint #8**: Security: The system must ensure that each communication comes from the source it pretends.

 ## Features